pquerna/ffjson/README.md

 # ffjson: freaking fast JSON serialization for Go / Golang

-`ffjson` generates static `MarshalJSON` and `UnmarshalJSON` functions for a structure that reduce the reliance unpon runtime reflection to do serialization.  `ffjson` is meant for when you have a few JSON objects that have a similiar object and structure shape all of the time, and don't want all of the features of the main `encoding/json` package.
+`ffjson` generates static `MarshalJSON` and `UnmarshalJSON` functions for  structures.
+The generated functions reduce the reliance unpon runtime reflection to do serialization.
+In cases where `ffjson` doesn't understand a Type involved, it falls back to `encoding/json`, meaning it is a safe drop in replacement.
+By using `ffjson` your JSON serialization just gets faster with no additional code changes.

+When you change your `struct`, you will need to run `ffjson` again (or make it part of your build tools).

 ## Installation